Is Hever Castle worth visiting? The answer is a resounding yes!

 Directions from Hever Train Station:

 If you take the train to Hever, you’ll have two options to get to the castle.
-Walk, through fields or by road or hire a taxi.
+Either walk through fields or by road OR hire a taxi.

 Or if you want to stick to the road instead of the paths, you’ll turn left on the road at the first sign above coming out of the station.
 Essentially you’ll be walking around the fields by road.
 This route takes a little longer on foot.
 Be sure to watch out for cars whizzing by.